 Oscar Arias

-Former President of Costa Rica and 1987 Nobel Peace Laureate Oscar Arias holds international stature as a spokesperson for the developing world.
+Oscar Arias, two-time President of Costa Rica and 1987 Nobel Peace laureate, holds international stature as a spokesperson for the developing world.
 Championing such issues as human development, democracy, and demilitarization, he has traveled the globe spreading a message of peace and applying the lessons garnered from the Central American Peace Process to topics of current global debate.
-The New York Times reported that Arias' "...positions on Central American issues have become the standards by which many people in Congress and elsewhere have come to judge United States policy."
-In a similar way, he has come to take a leading position in international forum and discourse.

-Arias assumed office at a time of great regional discord.
-In the face of these threats, he intensified his efforts to promote peace.
-Even before assuming the presidency, Arias traveled throughout Central and South America to personally invite the Latin American heads of state to visit Costa Rica for his presidential inauguration.
+Even before assuming the presidency, Dr. Arias traveled throughout Central and South America to personally invite the Latin American heads of state to visit Costa Rica for his presidential inauguration.
 On the day he took office, the presidents of nine Latin American countries met in San José.
-In this meeting he called for a continental alliance for the defense of democracy and liberty.
-At that moment, Costa Rica, led by Arias, assumed an active role in the search for democracy and peace for the countries of the region.
+In this meeting, Dr. Arias called for a continental alliance for the defense of democracy and liberty.
+He affirmed the principles that all Central Americans were entitled to the same liberties and social and economic guarantees of democracy, that each nation had the right to select, through free and fair elections, the type of government that could best meet the needs and interests of its people, and that neither armies nor totalitarian regimes were entitled to make this decision.
+At that moment, Costa Rica, led by Oscar Arias, assumed an active role in the search for democracy and peace for the countries of the region.

-Topics
+Speech Topics

-The Struggle for Peace and Justice
+The Struggle for Peace & Justice

 Arias discusses setting the struggle for peace within a context of a rapidly changing and globalizing world.
 He believes that the idea of real peace in the new millennium will only be achieved by promoting human security.
 Arias shares the key challenges of poverty and inequality and explains why these issues affect wealthy countries as well.